-- Car windows were kept open during driving training as far as practicable instead of switching on the air-conditioner to full strength. - Air-conditioners with higher energy efficiency were installed. - Solar-powered products like solar-powered mosquito repellent lamps were used to reduce the consumption of energy produced by fossil fuels.
+- Car windows are kept open during driving training as far as practicable instead of switching on the air-conditioner to full strength. - Air-conditioners with higher energy efficiency are installed. - Solar-powered products like solar-powered mosquito repellent lamps are used to reduce the consumption of energy produced by fossil fuels.